crypto-org-chain/cronos-docs/docs/wallets/cli.md

 We can make changes to the default settings upon our choices, so it allows users to set the configuration beforehand all at once, so it would be ready with the same config afterward.

-For example, the `chain-id` is changed to “ethermint0” from a blank name.
+For example, the `chain-id` can be changed to `cronostestnet-338` from a blank name by

 ```
-$ ethermintd config "chain-id" ethermint0
+$ ethermintd config "chain-id" cronostestnet-338
 $ ethermintd config
 {
-	"chain-id": "ethermint0",
+	"chain-id": "cronostestnet-338",
 	"keyring-backend": "os",
 	"output": "text",
 	"node": "tcp://localhost:26657",